Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Dunking is nothing new.

-Once coffee became the queen of beverages, the dunking habit stuck, but breakfast as such didn't become popular until the 1800s, and even then, it was mostly a city thing, becoming increasingly popular during the Belle Epoque.
+Once coffee became the queen of beverages, the dunking habit stuck, but breakfast as such didn't become popular until the 1800s, and even then, it was mostly a city thing, becoming increasingly widespread during the Belle Epoque.

 By mid-20th century, today's breakfast had become the norm.